-- conditions that are concerned with the whole database state. - CREATE ASSERTION <name> CHECK (<condition>) - not supported by ORACLE8. - \Rightarrow other solution?
+conditions that are concerned with the whole database state.

-- Up to now: functions and procedures are explicitly called by the user. - Triggers: invocation is caused by an event inside the database.
+'''

+CREATE ASSERTION <name> CHECK (<condition>)

+'''

+- not supported by ORACLE8. - ⇒ other solution?

 Trigger

 - special form of PL/SQL procedures, - are invoked when a certain event takes place. - Special case of active rules according to the Event-Condition-Action paradigm. - assigned to a table (often, to a certain column of this table). - invocation is caused by detection of some event in the table (insertion, modification, or deletion of a row). - execution also depends on a condition on the database state. - action: - before or after execution of the activating statement - executed once per activating statement (statement trigger) or once for each effected row (Row-Trigger). - the body of the trigger can read the old and the new value of the tuple, - the body of the trigger can write the new value of the tuple.